Moriz Heider

 Moriz Heider (21 June 1816, Vienna – 29 July 1866, Vienna) was an Austrian dentist born in Vienna.

-He studied medicine in Vienna, where he was an assistant to Georg Carabelli (1787-1842).
-In 1858 he became an associate professor at the University of Vienna.
+He studied medicine in Vienna, where he was an assistant to Georg Carabelli (1787–1842).
+In 1858, he became an associate professor at the University of Vienna.

 Heider was a pioneer of modern dentistry, being remembered for introducing electrosurgery (Galvanokaustik) into dentistry.
 He is also credited for being the first dentist in a German-speaking country to use a procedure called Goldhämmerfüllungen, a technique used for installing gold fillings.

-In 1861 he founded the Vereins österreichischer Zahnärzte (Austrian Association of Dentists), known today as the Österreichische Gesellschaft für Zahn-, Mund- und Kieferheilkunde or ÖGZMK (Austrian Society of Oral and Maxillofacial Surgery).
+In 1861, he founded the Verein österreichischer Zahnärzte (Austrian Association of Dentists), known today as the Österreichische Gesellschaft für Zahn-, Mund- und Kieferheilkunde or ÖGZMK (Austrian Society of Oral and Maxillofacial Surgery).

-With histopathologist Carl Wedl (1815-1891), he was co-author of the highly regarded Atlas zur Pathologie der Zähne, a work later translated into English and published as "Atlas to the Pathology of the Teeth".
-After Heider's death in 1866, his pioneer work in dentistry was continued by his colleague Adolf Zsigmondy (1816-1880).
+With histopathologist Carl Wedl (1815–1891), he was co-author of the highly regarded Atlas zur Pathologie der Zähne, a work later translated into English and published as "Atlas to the Pathology of the Teeth".
+After Heider's death in 1866, his pioneer work in dentistry was continued by his colleague Adolf Zsigmondy (1816–1880).